groszekjeden/AndroidSourceArchive/crDroid/redfin-pixel-5/SOURCES.md

 - Branch: `13.0`
 - License: Apache-2.0

-## Dependencies

-### Kernel
+## Kernel

 - Repository: https://github.com/crdroidandroid/android_kernel_google_redbull
 - Branch: `16.0`
 - License: GPL-2.0
+- Note: Kernel source is preserved at the upstream repository rather than redistributed here.

+## ROM Components

 ### Basic Call Recorder (BCR)

 - Repository: https://github.com/crdroidandroid/android_vendor_bcr
 - Branch: `16.0`
 - License: GPL-3.0
-- Purpose: ROM-integrated call recording application
+- Purpose: Integrated call-recording application.

 ### PixelParts

 - Repository: https://github.com/306bobby-android/packages_apps_PixelParts
 - Branch: `16.0`
 - License: Apache-2.0
-- Purpose: Pixel-specific settings and features
+- Purpose: Pixel-specific settings and features.

 ## Proprietary Files

-The proprietary files for this device were obtained/extracted from:
+The proprietary files used for this build were extracted locally from:

 `crDroidAndroid-13.0-20240714-redfin-v9.18.zip`

-Proprietary files retain their original licenses and copyright.

-They are **not relicensed** under this archive's license.
+The extracted proprietary files are **not redistributed in this archive**.

+The device tree's proprietary-files lists and extraction scripts are preserved so that the required files can be obtained from an appropriate source.

 ## Attribution